Contractor accountant fees – what are the typical costs?

 Others will let you add some ‘extras’ to your monthly fee, or charge a one-off fee for specific tasks.

-So, you need to find out exactly what each monthly fee includes if you want to accurately compare accountants’ fees.
+So, if you want to compare accountants’ fees accurately, you need to find out exactly what each monthly fee includes.

 What other factors are important apart from cost?